Stranger (Hilary Duff song): Chart performance

-Due to the lack of promotion given to the song, it reached number ninety-seven on the U.S. Billboard Hot 100 to become Duff's lowest peaking song on the chart, on which it spent one week.
+In the United States, "Stranger" reached number ninety-seven on the Billboard Hot 100 and became Duff's lowest peaking song on the chart, on which it spent one week.
 The single received frequent airplay in U.S. nightclubs, peaking at number one on the Billboard Hot Dance Club Play chart—it was Duff's third entry on the chart, and her second consecutive number-one single.
 On the year-end Hot Dance Club Play Tracks chart, "Stranger" was ranked thirty-ninth.
 It reached number eighty-six on the Canadian Hot 100, and is included on the MuchMusic compilation album MuchDance 2008.
 As of July 27, 2014, the song had sold 253,000 copies in the United States.

 The WaWa club mix of the song was premiered at the opening party of the Ibiza nightclub Space, which named it "Single of the Week" in its weekly podcast.
 The UK single release of "Stranger" was to be on July 9, according to FemaleFirst.co.uk, but it was moved back to August 20 to allow the remix to gain airplay in clubs, and then to September 3, when it received a download-only release.
 "Stranger" debuted at 102 on the UK Singles Chart.
 In Australia, the song was the third most-added to radio in the week ending October 24; it entered the Australian ARIA Singles Chart on November 12 at number sixty-eight on download sales alone.
 It subsequently left the chart, and re-entered at number forty-nine.